 - Deferred payment loan: If the payments do not start immediately, it is called a deferred payment loan.
 The borrower and lender might agree that the payment process will start at a later date.

 - Factor rate: This is a specific type of business financing expressed as a factor of the total loan amount instead of a traditional interest rate.

-- Interest-only payment loan: There are some loans that only require interest to be paid on the loan instead of the principal.
-Then, when the loan term is up, the entire balance of the principal is repaid at once.
+- Interest-only payment loan: Some loans only require interest to be paid on the loan instead of the principal.
+Then, when the loan term is up, the entire principal balance is repaid at once.

 - Loan underwriting: This is the process the lender uses to decide the amount of risk that a potential borrower poses to the lender.

-- Prepayment penalty: There are some lenders that will charge a penalty if the loan is paid off early.
-The lender will charge a penalty because it means that they do not collect as much interest on the entire loan.
-A prepayment penalty is meant to make up for the interest that the lender loses on the loan.
+- Prepayment penalty: Some lenders will charge a penalty if the loan is paid off early.
+The lender will charge a penalty because they do not collect as much interest on the entire loan.
+A prepayment penalty is meant to compensate for the interest the lender loses on loan.

 - Principal: The principle refers to the amount of the loan.
-It does not include the interest that the borrower will have to pay on the loan.
+It does not include the interest the borrower will pay on loan.

 - Refinancing: During the refinancing process, a borrower will replace one loan with a different loan.
 Sometimes, borrowers want to refinance their loan because they might be able to get a different loan at a lower interest rate.

 - Servicing: Servicing refers to how the loan is managed.
 This term covers how funds from the loan will be dispersed, how the payments will be collected on the loan, and what happens if the borrower does not make the payments on time.

 Make sure you clarify any terms in the loan agreement you do not understand before you sign it.